bryjalab/2022_Kravec_ScienceAdvances/README.md

 * Statistical testing using the limma test
 * Exporting the results as .txt file

-The resulting output (for_volcano_plots_updated.txt) can be the directly used as an input for volcano_plot.script.
+The resulting output (for_volcano_plots_updated.txt) can be the directly used as an input for volcano_plot.script and run within R (version 3.6.1).

+## Statistical analysis of DVL3 subcellular localization

+Statistical analysis of DVL3 subcellular localization (puncta vs even phenotypes) was carried out in R (version 3.6.1) - it can be reproduced using the polyE_data.txt file as an input, and analysis_polyE_data.R script.